Polypodium hydriforme

-Polypodium hydriforme is a species of cnidarian that parasitizes in the eggs of sturgeon and similar fishes (Acipenseridae and Polyodontidae).
+Polypodium hydriforme is a species of Cnidarian that parasitizes in the eggs of sturgeon and similar fishes (Acipenseridae and Polyodontidae).
 It is one of few animals that lives inside the cells of other animals.
 P. hydriforme is the only species in the class Polypodiozoa.

 Taxonomy

 The unusual characteristics of Polypodium have led to much controversy regarding its phylogenetic position within the metazoans.

 Polypodium has traditionally been considered a cnidarian because it possesses nematocysts, the stinging structures characteristic of cnidarians.
-Molecular phylogenetic studies using 18S rDNA sequence data temporarily challenged this interpretation, by finding that Polypodium is a close relative to myxozoans and suggesting that together they share a closer affinity to bilaterians than cnidarians.
+Molecular phylogenetic studies using 18S rDNA sequence data temporarily challenged this interpretation, uncovering that Polypodium is a close relative to myxozoans and suggesting that together they share a closer affinity to bilaterians than cnidarians.
 Due to the variable rates of 18S rDNA sequences, these results were suggested to be an artifact of long branch attraction, and myxozoans have also been classified within cnidarians.

 Evans et al. (2008) performed phylogenetic analyses of metazoans with 18S and partial 28S rDNA sequences in a large dataset that includes Polypodium and a comprehensive sampling of cnidarian taxa.
 This supports the placement of Polypodium within Cnidaria.
 This accords with its traditional classification, in particular with the fact that Polypodium possesses nematocysts and a cnidarian-like body plan.
 Myxozoans are currently classified as cnidarians as well.